BenjaminSmall94/city-explorer-api/README.md

    - End: May 18, 2022 10:45pm
    - Actual Time: 15 min
    - Comments: I actually worked on this one a lot yesterday, but worked on it again today at the end.

+#### Day 4

+1. Feature Task #1
+   - Name: Refactor Modularize the back-end
+   - Estimated Time: 1 hr
+   - Start: May 19, 2022 7:00pm
+   - End: May 19, 2022 7:45pm
+   - Actual Time: 45 min

+2. Feature Task #3
+   - Name: Componetize Front end and clean up formatting.
+   - Estimated Time: 1 hr
+   - Start: May 19, 2022 9:30pm
+   - End: May 19, 2022 11:30pm
+   - Actual Time: 2-hr

+#### Time Estimates Comments

+My actual time elapsed is actually on the low end because it doesn't include the time it took me to do a lot of independent research before even starting each task.